 In a traditional film grain emulsion, the silver halide grains are laid out randomly in all different sizes across the film base.
 Each of those grains is around 1 micron in size, or 0.001 millimeters (1/25400 inches for the one place on Earth that refuses to use metric).

 The larger grains are, the more sensitive they will be to light.
 All films are coated with a range of grain sizes to achieve their dynamic range.
-Without that range of grain sizes, the film would appear flat and toneless.
+Without that range of grain sizes, the film would appear more contrasty, with less fine gradation between the blacks and whites.

-According to the above article from Kodak, a film grain needs three of its electrons to become excited for it to become developable.
-If the light is coming through randomly, a larger grain is more likely to get struck three times than the smaller grains.
+According to the above article from Kodak, a film grain needs three of its electrons to become excited to become developable.
+The larger grains are more likely to get struck by enough light to excite those electrons than smaller grains.
 That means a higher ISO film has to be made up of more of the larger grains than smaller grains.
+That means, based solely on the number of photo sites, large grain (high ISO) film will have less resolution than small grain (low ISO) films will have.

 An ISO 100 film, like Ilford FP4+, will have a high concentration of smaller grains, which means that it takes more light to make the grains developable.
 An ISO 400 film, like HP5 or Tri-X will have a large distribution of different grain sizes, along with many more of the large grains.